WorldEnergyCommission/TestEnvironment/infrastructure/CLUSTER_SETUP.md

    - EXOSCALE_EFFICIENTIO_LINUX_SERVER_PRIVATE_KEY (if you want to have an own key per cluster, please change it, otherwise you can copy it)
    - EXOSCALE_HUGE_SKS_NODEPOOL_INSTANCE_TYPE (for new clusters take the configuration from one other cluster)
-   - EXOSCALE_HUGE_SKS_NODEPOOL (for new clusters take the configuration from one non-efficientio cluster)
+   - EXOSCALE_HUGE_SKS_NODEPOOL (for new clusters take the configuration from one non-eneries cluster)
-   - MINIMUM_RAM_BIG_SERVICES (for new clusters take the configuration from one non-efficientio cluster)
+   - MINIMUM_RAM_BIG_SERVICES (for new clusters take the configuration from one non-eneries cluster)
-   - MINIMUM_CPU_BIG_SERVICES (for new clusters take the configuration from one non-efficientio cluster)
+   - MINIMUM_CPU_BIG_SERVICES (for new clusters take the configuration from one non-eneries cluster)
-   - MAXIMUM_CPU_BIG_SERVICES (for new clusters take the configuration from one non-efficientio cluster)
+   - MAXIMUM_CPU_BIG_SERVICES (for new clusters take the configuration from one non-eneries cluster)
-   - MAXIMUM_RAM_BIG_SERVICES (for new clusters take the configuration from one non-efficientio cluster)
+   - MAXIMUM_RAM_BIG_SERVICES (for new clusters take the configuration from one non-eneries cluster)
-   - POSTGRES_CONFIG_BIG_SERVICES (for new clusters take the configuration from one non-efficientio cluster)
+   - POSTGRES_CONFIG_BIG_SERVICES (for new clusters take the configuration from one non-eneries cluster)
    - OPENWEATHERMAP_KEY (if you want to have an own key per cluster, please change it, otherwise you can copy it)
-   - OQDO_SIGNALR_CONNECTION_STRING (copy from efficientio to actually have a connection, otherwise the connection is disabled)
+   - OQDO_SIGNALR_CONNECTION_STRING (copy from eneries to actually have a connection, otherwise the connection is disabled)
-   - OEAMTC_EVENT_HUB_CONNECTION_STRING (copy from efficientio to actually have a connection, otherwise the connection is disabled)
+   - OEAMTC_EVENT_HUB_CONNECTION_STRING (copy from eneries to actually have a connection, otherwise the connection is disabled)
-   - EASEE_AMQP_CONNECTION_STRING (copy from efficientio to actually have a connection, otherwise the connection is disabled)
+   - EASEE_AMQP_CONNECTION_STRING (copy from eneries to actually have a connection, otherwise the connection is disabled)

 4. Add the cluster name as key **{CLUSTER_PREFIX}\_CLUSTER_NAME_BASE64**, make sure it is correctly encoded and